 Going big applies to doors as well.
 No need to try and drive machinery through the smallest possible opening, risking damage to the machine and building.
 Again, 18-20’ on at least one roll-up door is recommended.

-When you’re planning your steel structure, be sure and consider the investment in terms of longevity.
+When you’re planning your metal farm shop, be sure and consider the investment in terms of longevity.
 With premium structured steel and appropriate wind and snow loads engineered into your solution, you could easily have a 50 year structure.
 Add to that the proper base trim, lifetime fasteners and 25 year pre-painted wall and roof steel panels for a strong, weatherproof system.

 One of the many features of modern steel building design includes your choice of an insulation rating level that gives you the right solution for your climate control needs.
 Whether you’re looking at a full HVAC solution or a winter-only forced air heating system you’ll want to minimize loss for savings on annual energy costs.